NVlabs/sionna/doc/source/api/channel.optical.rst

       y = simulate_transmission(x, n_span)

-For further details, the tutorial `"Optical Channel with Lumped Ampflication" <../examples/Optical_Lumped_Amplification_Channel.html>`_  provides more sophisticated examples of how to use this module.
+For further details, the tutorial `"Optical Channel with Lumped Amplification" <../examples/Optical_Lumped_Amplification_Channel.html>`_  provides more sophisticated examples of how to use this module.

 For the purpose of the present document, the following symbols apply: